 After studying this chapter students should be able to:

 Understand some forms of sales promotion for consumers, such as through sales promotion by price, and associated sales promotion.
-One of the forms of sales promotion by price used by companies most typically will be studied in depth.
+One of the forms of sales promotion by price most commonly used by companies will be studied in depth.

 Understand the specific methods used, such as sales promotion by segment, rebates and discounts immediately after purchase.

-Know the development of information technology and the financial and banking sector, which has helped marketers have more opportunities to implement forms of sales promotion for consumers, or sales promtion by financial transactions,, will also be studied in depth.
+Know the development of information technology and the financial and banking sector, which has helped marketers have more opportunities to implement forms of sales promotion for consumers, or sales promotion by financial transactions,, will also be studied in depth.

 Understand that the form of sales promotion for consumers has been growing constantly – or associated sales promotion.